ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 In order for a Collator to become an Apollo Oracle, you need to make sure that you deployed a price-feed server along your node.

-Once you have node and price-feed setup and running, the following steps will be required to bind your price-feed to the node.
+Once you have the node and price-feed running, the following steps will be required to bind your price-feed to the node.

 These are the wallet details for the Alice developer wallet.